 Recruitment Season Underway for Associates Programs

-Applications for two-year appointments to Pastoral, Worship, Fellowship, and Social Justice Associates are available at the Shared Ministry recruitment table in the Parish Hall (and in the church office) during the Sunday social time from February 7 to March 20.
-You can learn more about the work of a PA, WA, FA, or SJA by picking up a FAQ or by speaking directly to a member of the Shared Ministry Committee: Tracey Clarkson, Kimberly Green, Deb McDermott, Angela Matthews, Rita Weathersby, and Suzie Hamblett.
-Come talk to us!
+Applications for two-year appointments to Pastoral, Worship, Fellowship, Social Justice Associates and our NEW Learning Associates are available at the Shared Ministry recruitment table in the Parish Hall (and in the church office) during the Sunday social time through April 28.
+You can learn more about the work of a PA, WA, FA, SJA or LA by picking up a FAQ or by speaking directly to a member of the Shared Ministry Committee: Paula Boivin, Brenda Bladen, Rich DiPentima, Catherine Greeley and Katherin Smith

-- PAs, WAs, FAs, and SJAs serve two-year terms, beginning and ending on June 1.
+- PAs, WAs, FAs, SJAs, and LAs serve two-year terms, beginning and ending on June 1.

 - Pastoral Associates provide pastoral care for our church community.